simplicityitself/supercharged-testing-with-betamax/README.md

-# Supercharged Microservice Testing with Betamax
+# Supercharged HTTP-based Microservice Testing with Betamax

 *Yawn*.
 That pretty much sums up doing functional testing for microservices where you're pulling data feeds from an external system.